gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 telling you about, the new one, Shoe Shoe or something like that.
 I'm sure she would be able to find us someone."

-"Actually..."
-Awbé twisted her sleeves with her hands awkwardly.
+"Actually…" Awbé twisted her sleeves with her hands awkwardly.
 She had done it ever since she was a girl.
 Try as I would, I hadn't been able to break her of the habit.
 I reached out to smack her wrist playfully, but she pulled away.

 "Actually," she continued doggedly, "We spoke about it last night, and we think it would be best if you left that up to me.
-If you...
-If you left.
+If you…  If you left.
 We don't want to stand in the way of you making a life for yourself any longer."

 At first I didn't understand.
 We?
 Did she mean she and her husband?
 And---leave?
-"Stand in the way of...
-Awbé, what are you saying?"
+"Stand in the way of…  Awbé, what are you saying?"

 She took a deep breath.
 "I mean we think it's time you spread your wings.
 But you'll always be welcome here, any time you want to visit."

-"Awbé...
-Cherished, surely you don't mean...?"
+"Awbé…  Cherished, surely you don't mean…?"
 I laughed uneasily.

 Her mouth set stubbornly.
 "We've decided, Eleñima.  *I've* decided.
 There's a sharing house next to the Collar's Rest that would be perfect for you, and---"